 Point of View

 Point of view determines how the story will be told or narrated.
 As such, some choices have to be made.
 You must ask yourself: Will I tell this story in 1st person, 2nd person, or 3rd person?
 In 1st person a story is narrated using the pronoun “I.” The character telling the story is part of the story, which means that the narration is limited to that character’s observations and opinions.
-He may narrate his own story or someone else’s, but in either case it will always be his story.
-After all, he is the one telling it.
-Thus the advantage of 1st person is also its disadvantage.
+They may narrate their own story or someone else’s, but in either case it will always be their story.
+After all, they are the one telling it.
+Thus, the advantage of 1st person is also its disadvantage.
 It may offer you a sense of control in working through a single character, but it also provides limited flexibility as the narrative is restrained by that character’s singular experience.

 Character signifies human experience.
 It includes many elements such as a body, a mind, and social circumstances.
 A character must have a body.
 This is called physical characterization.
 Give your character a mole or a crooked knee.
 Allow your reader to see your character.
 For example: in Charles Dickens’ Hard Times, Dickens depicts Mrs. Sparsit as that woman “with the Coriolanian style of nose and the dense black eyebrows” (Dickens 47).
 In this way, Dickens allows us to see his character, to picture her.